project-zot/project-zot.github.io/docs/user-guides/user-guide-gui.md

 <a name="icons"></a>
 ## Icons and their meanings

-These icons appear next to the image name, indicating the results of the vulnerabiity scan and the signature status.
+These icons appear next to the image name, indicating the results of the vulnerability scan and the signature status.

 | Icon | Description |
 | ---- | ----------- |